DIVORCE LAWYERS INDIANAPOLIS AND MARION COUNTY

 On the other hand, a contested divorce happens when spouses cannot reach an agreement on one or more issues, requiring the court to intervene.
 This can be more complicated, time-consuming, and expensive.

 In a contested divorce, the parties may need to provide evidence and testimony, especially if one spouse claims fault-based grounds like adultery or cruelty.
-In such cases, the court will make decisions regarding the division of assets, alimony, child custody, and other matters, which may not align with either spouse’s wishes, leading to a more contentious and lengthy legal process.
+In such cases, the court will make decisions regarding the division of assets, alimony, child custody, and other family law issues, which may not align with either spouse’s wishes, leading to a more contentious and lengthy legal process.

 - Irretrievable Breakdown of the Marriage – When the marriage is beyond repair, and reconciliation is not possible.